Got questions? You’re not alone.

 • $125 – Reduced Rate

-• $100 – Sliding Scale (limited space)
+• $100 – Sliding Scale (limited availability)

-You’re invited to choose the tier that best fits your current financial situation, no proof required.
+You're invited to choose the tier that best fits your current financial situation.
+No proof required.
 This model is grounded in trust, sustainability, and the belief that mental health care should be more accessible.

 Can I change my rate later?

-If your circumstances shift, just let me know and we’ll revisit your fee together, no judgment, no proof required.
+Yes.
+Life changes, and your rate can too.
+If your circumstances shift, just let me know and I'll generate a new Good Faith Estimate reflecting the updated rate.
+No judgment, no proof required.
 This scale is built on trust.

 Do I need to explain my rate choice?

-You don’t need to justify or explain your choice. that’s the whole point of an equity-based model.
-I trust you to know what’s sustainable for you.
+Nope.
+You are the expert on your own circumstances.
+You don't need to justify or explain your choice.
+That's the whole point of an equity-based model.
+I trust you to know what's sustainable for you.

 What if my financial situation changes unexpectedly?